 - Let the chuck roast sit at room temperature for 30 minutes before cooking.
-Make sure you get a chuck roast.
-Top roast does not work for this recipe.
+Make sure you get a chuck roast rather than another cut for best results.

 - Masa harina has a nice corn flavor, but if you don't have any, you can substitute cornstarch.